hsmann07/twitter-test-1/README.md

 # twitter-test

-Please write this application using whatever program language(s) you feel most comfortable.
-This is a show your technique, skill and business logic.
+Please create an application using JS/CSS and HTML.
+This exercise is to show your technique, problem solving and business logic.

-What you must have:
+## What you must have:

-+ a search box with a enter button .
++ a search box with a enter button.
-+ it should be able to search both user mentions and hash tags.
++ it should be able to search both user mentions (@) and hashtags (#).

-Once a search as been entered it should provide a maximum of 10 posts based on the item put in the search box.
-Example: #winterwonderland or @bmorwood
++ demonstrate using the twitter API service.

-You will use the twitter API to pull the information.
+Once a search as been entered, it should display a maximum of 10 posts in a list based on the content put in the search box.
+Example: #winterwonderland or @bmorwood.

-This code is to be submitted to Github smashreality.com/twitter-test, please create a pull-request to submit your code.
+please create a pull-request to submit your code to smashreality.com/twitter-test.